SPC3 9 Amp in / 10 Amp out Solar Power Center

 Use

-Connect a 12V rechargeable battery, photovoltaic panel, and (optionally) a load to the circuit.
+Connect a 12V rechargeable battery, photovoltaic panel, and a load to the SPC3 circuit board.

 As sun shines on the solar panel, the circuit will pass charging current to the battery.
 The dual color LED will turn red while solar charging is taking place.
 When the battery voltage rises to the full setpoint, the charging current will be periodically cut off and the LED will alternate red and green.